Skip to content

 Where Rozie wins today

-• One definition, six idiomatic packages — including Lit / web components, which have no maintained split-pane component at all.
-Where the ecosystem offers a different library per framework, @rozie-ui/resizable is one <Resizable> with the same props, the same resize event, the same two-way size, and the same applySize / reset handle on all six.
+• First-class packages everywhere, including Lit / web components, which have no maintained split-pane component at all.
+Where the ecosystem offers a different library per framework, @rozie-ui/resizable is one <Resizable> to learn, document, and migrate: the same props, the same resize event, the same two-way size, and the same applySize / reset handle.

-• A real two-way size on all sixr-model:size reads and writes the split with no onChange → setState glue, and because size is the sole model: true prop the Angular output is a ControlValueAccessor, so [formControl] / [(ngModel)] bind directly.
+• A real two-way size. r-model:size reads and writes the split with no onChange → setState glue, and because size is the sole model: true prop the Angular output is a ControlValueAccessor, so [formControl] / [(ngModel)] bind directly.
 The per-framework incumbents each expose a different binding shape (React callbacks, Vue events, Svelte stores, Solid signals, Angular outputs).

 When a competitor is the better pick